Who are they?

 What do they offer?

-You’d think, being the size they are (33 full-time tutors and 250 freelancers), that they’d cover the lot.
+You’d think, being the size they are (60 full-time tutors and 220 freelancers), that they’d cover the lot.
 And some.
 But in fact, they keep things simple by preparing for exams from 7+ to A level, with more than three-quarters of their work in English, maths and science, although they do plenty of Latin, French, history, geography etc too.
 Less mainstream subjects sometimes unavailable eg economics, psychology.
-University application advice, including Oxbridge, is offered.
+University application advice, including Oxbridge, is offered (including directly to schools).

-Tutoring is by the hour, either in families’ homes (mainly in zone 1, especially Kensington and Chelsea) or (especially since COVID) online (including group lessons).
-Online isn’t just popular in the UK - Keystone tutors across 50 countries worldwide, mainly south east Asia (Keystone has small offices in Singapore, Hong Kong and China) – ‘they have a whiteboard that both parties can annotate at the same time, and be zoomed in and out as necessary – brilliant!’ said a client, with others praising the fact that ‘they cover any time-zone’.
+Tutoring is by the hour, either in families’ homes (mainly in zone 1, especially Kensington and Chelsea) or (especially since COVID) online (including group lessons which are an ever more significant part of their offering, with emphasis on GCSE).
+Online isn’t just popular in the UK - Keystone tutors across 50 countries worldwide, mainly south east Asia (Keystone has small offices in Singapore and Hong Kong) – ‘they have a whiteboard that both parties can annotate at the same time, and be zoomed in and out as necessary – brilliant!’ said a client, with others praising the fact that ‘they cover any time-zone’.
 Keystone’s offices are used for families based outside London and for home-schooled families (a small part of their work, usually where children are temporarily out of school).

 Background and basics